runderwood/vfr/README.md

 ##Embedded Lua

 - Style features using embedded Lua.
-See ./etc/style0.lua ...
+See ./etc/style0.lua  and ./etc/style1.lua
+- Default styles are drawn from a global variable named "vfr_feature_style"
+- Feature styles may also be programmatically altered using a global function called "vfrFeatureStyle" which takes one argument, a table with fields from the feature (obtain these using ogrinfo or some such tool)
+...

 ##Examples